grange85/ahfow-www/collections/_posts/2007/2007-03-01-deananadbrittacom-gets-a-flash-y-revamp.markdown

 - dean & britta
 tags: []
 ---

-<p>The <a href="http://www.deanandbritta.com">official Dean & Britta website</a> has just been relaunched as a new Flash driven website promoting their new album Back Numbers which was released yesterday.</p>
+The [official Dean & Britta website](http://www.deanandbritta.com) has just been relaunched as a new Flash driven website promoting their new album Back Numbers which was released yesterday.